ucsd-dsc-arts/dsc160-midterm-group7/README.md

 Any implementation details or notes we need to repeat your work.
 - Additional libraries you are using for this project
   - Spotipy
+  - urllib
+  - pandas

 - Does this code require other pip packages, software, etc?

+To run the code you need to obatin a credentials to use the spotify API from there developers website.

 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

 ## Reference